chee/eleventy-plugin-solid/readme.md

 // how to derive the component's props. may be an object, or a function
 // that returns an object. the function from is called with your eleventy
-// data during build. `this` is eleventy.config.javascriptFunctions
+// data during build. `this` is eleventy.config.javascriptFunctions export function props(data) {
-// option: if you prefer you can call this `export function createProps` export function props(data) {
 	return {
 		title: data.title,